-Lecturer and paper coordinator, Te Rewa o Puanga - The School of Music and Creative Media Production
+Pathway Coordinator (Animation and VFX), Lecturer, and Course Coordinator, Te Rewa o Puanga - The School of Music and Creative Media Production

 - +64 (0)4 803 0108 ext: 63017

-Justin Rotolo has been working in the animation, visual effects, and post production industry since the late 1990’s.
-He started his career at Blue Sky Studios working as a junior animator for Ice Age and most recently worked as a character setup artist at Sony Pictures Imageworks before joining Massey University in Creative Media Production.
-Justin has worked a variety of roles in post-production, generally specializing in digital character and crowd production at the industry’s biggest and best VFX studios in the US, UK, and Canada.
-Justin continues to develop artworks using a range of mediums.
-His artworks have been exhibited at galleries in Oceania and North America.
+Justin has been working in the animation, visual effects, and post-production industry since the late 1990’s.
+He started his career in feature film at Blue Sky Studios working as a junior animator for Ice Age (2002) and most recently worked as a character setup artist at Sony Pictures Imageworks and as a compositor at The Molecule.

-3D computer graphics and animation; visual effects and compositing; post-production techniques; pre-production planning; fine art.
+3D computer graphics, animation, visual effects and compositing, pre-production, production, post-production, fine art.